-Categories 4 (upstream transportation and distribution) and 8 (upstream leased assets) are calculated together for practical purposes, as specific contractual arrangements to charter ships (on a time charter or a spot charter basis) may vary and influence the categorisation of a given vessel as a contracted transportation service or as a leased asset, yet without affecting the overall GHG footprint.
+Categories 4 (upstream transportation and distribution) and 8 (upstream leased assets) are calculated together for practical purposes, as specific charter party agreements may vary and influence the categorisation of a given vessel as a contracted transportation service or as a leased asset, yet without affecting the overall GHG footprint.

-For chartered vessels, we collect actual fuel consumption, then apply IMO $\rm CO_2$ emission factors and UK Government $\rm CH_4$ and $\rm N_2O$ emission factors for fuel combustion, then add UK Government well-to-tank emission factors.
+For chartered vessels (both on time and spot basis), we collect actual fuel consumption, then apply IMO $\rm CO_2$ emission factors and UK Government $\rm CH_4$ and $\rm N_2O$ emission factors for fuel combustion, then add UK Government well-to-tank emission factors.

-For transportation via pipeline, small river and costal barges, railcars, and trucks, we apply Quantis spend-based emission factors to our freight contracts.

-Category 5 (waste generated in operations) is calculated by applying UK Government emission factors to waste metrics.
+For transportation via pipeline, river and coastal barges, railcars, and trucks, we apply Quantis spend-based emission factors to our freight contracts.
+Category 5 (waste generated in operations) is calculated by applying UK Government emission factors to the volumes of waste generated in our controlled operations.

-Category 6 (business travel) is calculated by applying UK Government emission factors to flying distances, and Greenview Hotel Footprint Tool factors to hotel nights.
+Category 6 (business travel) is calculated by applying UK Government emission factors to flight distances, and Greenview Hotel Footprint Tool factors to hotel nights.

-Category 7 (employee commuting) is calculated by applying UK Government emission factors to estimated distances travelled.
+Category 7 (employee commuting) is calculated by applying UK Government emission factors to estimated distances travelled by employees.